Condensing boiler: Operational principle

 In a conventional boiler, fuel is burned and the hot gases produced pass through a heat exchanger where much of their heat is transferred to water, thus raising the water's temperature.

 One of the hot gases produced in the combustion process is water vapour (steam), which arises from burning the hydrogen content of the fuel.
 A condensing boiler extracts additional heat from the waste gases by condensing this water vapour to liquid water, thus recovering its latent heat of vaporization.
-A typical increase of efficiency can be as much as 10–12%.
+A typical increase in efficiency can be as much as 10–12%.
 While the effectiveness of the condensing process varies depending on the temperature of the water returning to the boiler, it is always at least as efficient as a non-condensing boiler.

 The condensate produced is slightly acidic (pH of 3–5), so suitable materials must be used in areas where liquid is present.
 Aluminium alloys and stainless steel are most commonly used at high temperatures.
 In low-temperature areas, plastics are most cost effective (e.g., uPVC and polypropylene).
 The production of condensate also requires the installation of a heat exchanger condensate drainage system.
 In a typical installation, this is the only difference between a condensing and non-condensing boiler.

 To economically manufacture a condensing boiler's heat exchanger (and for the appliance to be manageable at installation), the smallest practical size for its output is preferred.
 This approach has resulted in heat exchangers with high combustion-side resistance, often requiring the use of a combustion fan to move the products through narrow passageways.
 This has also had the benefit of providing the energy for the flue system as the expelled combustion gases are usually below 100 °C (212 °F) and, as such, have a density close to that of air, with little buoyancy.
 The combustion fan helps to pump exhaust gas to the outside.